Discover the impact of the Navajo Code Talkers on the outcome of World War II with a cross-curricular constructed response worksheet.

 Who were the Navajo Code Talkers?

-The Navajo Code Talkers were a group of marines in WWII who came up with a new communication method.
+The Navajo Code Talkers were a group of Native American Marines in WWII who came up with a new communication method.
 It was called the Navajo code as it used the Navajo language as a base.
 The original purpose was to disguise military messages so enemies could not understand them.

 Why Were the Code Talkers Important?

 The Navajo Code talkers proved to be successful in encrypting important messages and helped the U.S. military win many battles in the Pacific Theater.
 These brave men did not know how much they contributed during the war, but we do.
 Without them and their untiring efforts, noble sacrifices, and unwavering faith in their Motherland, America would not have been secure from threats from the Japanese Empire.

 This worksheet integrates Social Studies and Writing concepts.
 This two-page resource consists of the following stages of writing development